Azure/Avere/src/terraform/examples/network-rendering/README.md

 * For installations larger than 10Gbps, work with the Microsoft Rendering and Express Route teams to ensure the established architecture will be the most performant.

 For TCO considerations, the here is the cost break down of ExpressRoute
-* consider [Express Route Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about), as this may save you the cost of Express Route + connectivity partner.
+* consider [ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about), as this may save you the cost of Express Route + connectivity partner.
+[ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) is based on concept of physical port pairs.
+ER Direct is available with port pair @10Gbps or 100Gbps.
+Over the ExpressRoute port pair is [possible to configure multiple ExpressRoute circuits at different bandwidths](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about).
 * do not use or specify zones to save cross zonal network charges
 * avoid ExpressRoute unlimited SKUs, due to the bursty nature of rendering as it requires saturation of the pipe more than 70% of the time.

 Ensuring for highest performance:
 * ensure BGP and ECMP (Equal-Cost-Multi-Path) is enabled
 * ensure [ExpressRoute FastPath](https://docs.microsoft.com/en-us/azure/expressroute/about-fastpath) is enabled.
 Note that FastPath doesn't [support UDR, VNET Peering, Basic Load Balancer, or private link](https://docs.microsoft.com/en-us/azure/expressroute/about-fastpath), but these are rare to use for rendering, so it is safe to enable FastPath.
+FastPath is designed to improve the data path performance between your on-premises network and your virtual network.
+When enabled, FastPath sends network traffic directly to virtual machines in the virtual network, bypassing the gateway.
+Fast path is supported only in UltraPerformance and ErGw3AZ SKUs (prefer UltraPerformance over ErGw3AZ to avoid cross zonal charges).
+* The maximum transmission unit (MTU) for the ExpressRoute interface is 1500Byte

+Ensuring for reliability:
+* To have a configuration with good resilience between Azure VNet and on-premises network is recommended the deployment of two Expressroute circuits in two different ExpressRoute locations.
+The Azure VNet will be linked with both of ExpressRoute circuits

 Ensuring for security:
 * To ensure your Express Route connection is encrypted end-to-end, consider configuring [IPsec over ExpressRoute for Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/vpn-over-expressroute).